junxit/us-congress-bills-114/bill.md

     - **(G)** policies to unbundle power services;
     - **(H)** regulations to eliminate conflicts of interest in the utility sector;
     - **(I)** efforts to develop standardized power purchase agreements and other contracts to streamline project development; and
-    - **(J)** efforts to negotiate and monitor compliance with power purchase agreements and other contracts entered into with the private sector.
+    - **(J)** efforts to negotiate and monitor compliance with power purchase agreements and other contracts entered into with the private sector. sector; and
+    - **(K)** policies that promote local community consultation with respect to the development of power generation and transmission projects.
   - **(7)** A description of plans to ensure meaningful local consultation, as appropriate, in the planning, long-term maintenance, and management of investments designed to increase access to power in sub-Saharan Africa.
   - **(8)** A description of the mechanisms to be established for—
     - **(A)** selection of partner countries for focused engagement on the power sector;